Akhabue72/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session2.md

 ## Exercises and results

 I got git working
+Shaun and I (mainly shaun) got the rasberry pi working

 ## Summary of learning
 * I now know how to use github (or atleast the basics)
+* I now can set up a rasberry pi, but I'm not too sure about actually using one